top of page

 If you have chronic inflammation or arthritis, targeted injections can help relieve pain for a longer time.

-• Corticosteroid Injections: Very good at reducing swelling in the Pes Anserine Bursa or directly in the knee joint.
+• Corticosteroid Injections: Very effective at reducing swelling in the Pes Anserine Bursa or directly in the knee joint.

 • Viscosupplementation (Hyaluronic Acid): Used for Osteoarthritis to help lubricate and protect the joint.